Bonding with your baby

 In a handful of cases however, it can take many months before a parent feels bonded to their child.
 This is still considered normal and there are good reasons why this happens to some people.
 If you are having ongoing trouble bonding with your baby don’t be afraid to talk to your doctor.

-Our brochure, your emotions also has some useful phone numbers and contacts if you need some help.
 The most important thing is to continue to make sure your child is being cared for to the best of your ability.
 Keep kissing, cuddling and playing.
 Read and go for walks.
 Eventually your actions will be backed by a feeling of connection to that beautiful little person (or people, in the case of multiples).

 You can download and print this article as a PDF from here